mozilla-releng/releng-rfcs/rfcs/0022-app-best-practices.md

 ## Development

 Docker and Docker Compose should be used to build, run, and test applications locally.
 This ensures that all developers, CI, and deployed environments are as identical as is reasonable.
-Using Docker means that we will explicitly not be pinning system level packages anymore.
+Using Docker means that we will explicitly not be pinning system level packages.
 This is an explicit trade-off that we are making -- the cost/complexity of doing so is not worth the small benefits we get from it.

 Python applications should use `python:3` as their base image.
 Javascript applications should use `node:current` as their base image.